matt-fevold/webbreaker/docs/README.md

 ```

 ### Notifications
-WebBreaker provides notifications for start-scan and end-scan events.
-A simple publisher/subscriber
+WebBreaker provides notifications or email for start-scan and end-scan events.
-pattern is implemented under the ```webbreaker/notifiers```.
-A Reporter object will hold a collection
-of Notifiers, each of which implements a Notify function responsible for creating the desired notification.
-Currently, two notification types are implemented email and database.

 The email notifier merges the provided event data into an HTML email message and sends the message.
 All SMTP-related
-settings are managed under your user's home directory within the .webbreaker/config.ini, and read during the webbreaker execution.
+settings are managed under your user's home directory within the `~.webbreaker/config.ini`, and read during the webbreaker execution.

 If an error occurs on behalf of the notifiers at any point during the process of creating or sending
 notifications, the event will be logged, without any interruption of WebBreaker execution or the WebInspect scan.

-## Configurations
+## Configuration

-This is a compelte example of what will be generated under ~/.webbreaker/config.ini on the first WebBreaker execution

-To import your own config file just replace your own 'config.ini' under ~/.webbreaker/config.ini
+Below is the default config.ini that is set at first time install, once you execute `webbreaker` for the first time.
+All subsequent installs and updates will not update your `~/.webbreaker/config.ini` unless it is deleted.
+You will need to modify the appropriate sections to your environment specifications.

-### Example
+### Default
 ````
 [fortify]
 ssc_url = https://fortify.example.com